 These invaders are dubbed the "Sea Peoples" because of their preference for using ships as a means of transportation.
-Scholars have been divided as to where they come from, but Abbott settles on the hypothesis that they were Greeks.
+Scholars have been divided as to where they come from, but Abbott settles on the hypothesis that they are Greeks.
 He goes one step farther as well and takes them for the Greeks who attacked and destroyed the legendary city of Troy, along with wagonloads of their dependents.

 So, ambitious this book is, but in characteristic fashion, Abbott focuses less on sea captains with wind whipping their hair than on what we have come to know after Iraq as "collateral damage:" the ordinary people affected by these events.

 To be sure, Abbott can't resist a scholar's interest in the Sea Peoples' ability to defeat conventional chariot-centered warfare.
 But there are actually zero eye-witness descriptions of large battles.
 Instead, the on-stage violence, so to speak, is always personal and jarring.

 Several threads of characters, two from the sacked city of Ugarit, two from Egypt, two from Canaan, one from Greece, and one of the Ibryhim (Hebrews) form the material for Abbott's tapestry; there are so many characters, in fact, and the historical situation is so complex, that Abbott helpfully includes extensive explanatory notes at the end of the book.